Biography

 Josh is also a writer, editor, and translator.

-In February 2024, Level Best Books will publish First Week Free at the Roomy Toilet, a chapter book for younger readers.
+In September 2024, Level Best Books published First Week Free at the Roomy Toilet, a chapter book for younger readers.
 When fourteen-year-old June Knight, spokeskid for Yummy Nibbles dog food, moves out of her parents' home and into a boarding house as a publicity stunt, things begin disappearing from the other residents' rooms, and June has to investigate in order to clear herself of suspicion.

 Josh has also edited and/or co-edited some twenty anthologies (for publishers in the US, England, Holland, Germany, France, Finland, and Brazil), including the popular Authors’ Choice series.
-His most recent editorial projects include The Misadventures of Ellery Queen (Wildside Press, 2018), The Man Who Read Mysteries: The Short Fiction of William Brittain (Crippen & Landru, 2018), Amsterdam Noir (Akashic Books, 2019), The Beat of Black Wings: Crime Fiction Inspired by the Songs of Joni Mitchell (Untreed Reads, 2020), The Misadventures of Nero Wolfe (Mysterious Press, 2020), The Great Filling Station Holdup: Crime Fiction Inspired by the Songs of Jimmy Buffett (Down and Out Books, 2021), Only the Good Die Young: Crime Fiction Inspired by the Songs of Billy Joel (Untreed Reads, 2021), Monkey Business: Crime Fiction Inspired by the Films of the Marx Brothers (Untreed Reads, 2021), The Man Who Solved Mysteries: More Short Fiction by William Brittain (Crippen & Landru, 2022), Paranoia Blues: Crime Fiction Inspired by the Songs of Paul Simon (Down and Out Books, 2022), and Happiness Is a Warm Gun: Crime Fiction Inspired by the Songs of the Beatles (Down and Out Books, 2023).
-Coming in 2024 and 2025 will be anthologies inspired by the songs of the Grateful Dead, Lyle Lovett, and Stephen Sondheim.
+His most recent editorial projects include The Misadventures of Ellery Queen (Wildside Press, 2018), The Man Who Read Mysteries: The Short Fiction of William Brittain (Crippen & Landru, 2018), Amsterdam Noir (Akashic Books, 2019), The Beat of Black Wings: Crime Fiction Inspired by the Songs of Joni Mitchell (Untreed Reads, 2020), The Misadventures of Nero Wolfe (Mysterious Press, 2020), The Great Filling Station Holdup: Crime Fiction Inspired by the Songs of Jimmy Buffett (Down and Out Books, 2021), Only the Good Die Young: Crime Fiction Inspired by the Songs of Billy Joel (Untreed Reads, 2021), Monkey Business: Crime Fiction Inspired by the Films of the Marx Brothers (Untreed Reads, 2021), The Man Who Solved Mysteries: More Short Fiction by William Brittain (Crippen & Landru, 2022), Paranoia Blues: Crime Fiction Inspired by the Songs of Paul Simon (Down and Out Books, 2022), Happiness Is a Warm Gun: Crime Fiction Inspired by the Songs of the Beatles (Down and Out Books, 2023), and Friend of the Devil: Crime Fiction Inspired by the Songs of the Grateful Dead (Down and Out Books, 2024).
+Coming in 2025 will be anthologies inspired by the songs of Stephen Sondheim and Lyle Lovett.

 Finally, he’s translated both fiction and nonfiction from a number of languages (primarily Dutch) into English.
 His translation of Janwillem van de Wetering’s short story, “There Goes Ravelaar,” won a special award from the Mystery Writers of America in 1986, his translation of Hilde Vandermeeren's “The Lighthouse” was a Derringer finalist in 2017, and his translation of Dominique Biebau's “Russian For Beginners” was a finalist for the International Thriller Writers' Thriller Award in 2023.
 His translations of novels by Bavo Dhooge (Santa Monica) and Rene Appel (The Amsterdam Lawyer) appeared in 2022 and 2023, respectively.